itseunseong/biomarkers-affecting-diabetes-and-obesity/readme.md

 ### What We Learnt
 * **The Inflammatory Signal:** Our model (using **Random Forest** and **Hist-Gradient Boosting**) identified **C-Reactive Protein (CRP)** and **Triglycerides** as top predictors.
 This confirms the scientific theory that obesity is a state of chronic systemic inflammation.
-* **Algorithm Performance:** We achieved a stable **~93% accuracy** with Random Forest.
-We also implemented Histogram-based Gradient Boosting to handle missing data naturally, which is a common issue in real-world clinical datasets.
+* **Algorithm Performance:** I achieved a stable **~93% accuracy** with Random Forest.
+I also implemented Histogram-based Gradient Boosting to handle missing data naturally, which is a common issue in real-world clinical datasets.
 * **Feature Importance:** By excluding "obvious" features like BMI from the training set, we proved that blood chemistry alone can identify a person's metabolic health with high precision.

 ### How to Use